Deploying a CI/CD Pipeline

 Another critical aspect of modern software engineering is the use of the continuous integration and continuous deployment (CI/CD) pipeline.
 This pipeline is a series of steps that automated the process of building, testing, and deploying new code.
 The idea is to catch errors early in the process and prevent them from causing bigger problems down the line.

-Once the code is built, it’s time for testing.
 This step can include unit tests, integration tests, and other types of automated tests that ensure the code works as intended.
-If any issues are found, the pipeline stops and alerts the developers, who must then fix the errors before proceeding.
+When issues arise, the pipeline halts and notifies the developers, who then address the errors before continuing.

 Finally, the code is deployed to the target environment, whether it’s a production application server or a testing environment.
 This process can be fully automated, allowing developers to roll out new features and updates quickly and safely.